-“I actually see a prospect of the Karabakh normalization.
-It could be very sudden,” – Georgi M. Derluguian, Associate Professor, Social Research and Public Policy at New York University Abu Dhabi, says in an interview to the Caucasus Institute.
+“I actually see a prospect of normalization in the Nagorno-Karabakh conflict.
+It could be very sudden.” – Georgi M. Derluguian, Associate Professor, Social Research and Public Policy at New York University Abu Dhabi

 “Iran is fighting for its survival.
-The question which is usually posed regarding the Islamic Republic in the West puts it in a dichotomy: is it moving towards a more authoritarian or more democratic regime?
-I think this is a wrong dichotomy like the majority of dichotomies,” says Derluguian suggesting that the actual dilemma for the Islamic Republic is getting out of the war mold in which it has existed almost from the outset, or disintegration of the country.
+The question which is usually posed in the West regarding the Islamic Republic puts it in a dichotomy: is it moving towards a more authoritarian or more democratic regime?
+I think this is a wrong dichotomy like the majority of dichotomies.”
+Derluguian suggests that the actual dilemma for the Islamic Republic is moving beyond a mindset focused on war and prevention of disintegration.
 In this sense, he compares the country to the Soviet Union.
 “It was not so much the question whether the Soviet Union was going to become democratic or authoritarian.
-It was whether the Soviet Union was going to survive at all,” he explains adding that “The Islamic Republic exists today because from the outset it was shaped by the attack from Saddam Hussein’s Iraq, it survived a major war and it survived it very much like the Soviet Union in the Second World War.”
+It was whether the Soviet Union was going to survive at all,” he explains, adding that, “The Islamic Republic exists today because from the outset it was shaped by the attack from Saddam Hussein’s Iraq, it survived a major war and it survived it very much like the Soviet Union did the Second World War.”

-The expert draws a conclusion that the Islamic Republic is rather a guerilla state than a republic, emerging from the Iran-Iraqi War.
-In his words, most of the political and social structures, and the identity of the country were shaped primarily there.
-Therefore, the question is whether the current expansion of Iranian geopolitical ambitions in the Middle East, expansion into the vacuum created by the failure of the United States in Iraq and now in Syria, doesn’t seem to be sustainable in the long-run.
-“So, Iran is trying to leave out its dream of spreading the revolution, which brings a lot of counter-pressure from the Gulf monarchies, the United States and Israel.
-So, we, here in the South Caucasus, are somewhere on the periphery of this great conflict.
+Derluguian further argues that following the Iran-Iraq War, the Islamic Republic became more of a guerrilla state than a republic.
+According to Derluguian, this experience shaped most political and social structures and even the national identity of Iran.
+Therefore, the question is whether the current expansion of Iranian geopolitical ambitions into the Middle East, into the vacuum created by the failure of the United States in Iraq and now in Syria, is sustainable in the long-run.
+“So, Iran is trying to live out its dream of spreading the revolution, which brings a lot of counter-pressure from the Gulf monarchies, the United States and Israel.
+Here in the South Caucasus, we are somewhere on the periphery of this great conflict.
 But we must not forget that this is what is going to define the region in the coming years,” Derluguian emphasizes.

-On the other hand, there is, of course, Russia, which is also in conflict with almost the entire core of the capitalist world system.
+In addition to Iran, there is also Russia, which is currently pursuing its own distinct interests.
 “It is capitalist Russia now, it is not the socialist Soviet Union.
-But it is oligarchic and militaristic Russia, which is trying now to upgrade its position in the world system, to bring back at least some of its lost positions after the dissolution of the Soviet Union, by pursuing what I would call a daring foreign policy.
-So far this policy paid off in Syria, but very much like with Iranian ambitions, it can’t be sustainable in the long run,” thinks Derluguian mentioning the conflict in Ukraine as a factor creating a huge psychological and financial pressure on Russia, accompanied by the respective economic repercussions.
+But it is oligarchic and militaristic Russia trying to raise its standing in the world system, in order to bring back at least some of its lost positions following the dissolution of the Soviet Union by pursuing what I would call a daring foreign policy.
+So far this policy has paid off in Syria, but very much like with Iranian ambitions, it can’t be sustainable in the long run.”
+Derlugian also mentions the economic repercussions of the conflict in Ukraine as contributing to large psychological and financial pressure on Russia.

-As Derluguian puts it, there are three unknowns: Iran, Turkey, and Russia.
-And the last unknown is Azerbaijan itself, while since the revolution of 2018 Armenia is relatively known.
-“When I look at Azerbaijan I cannot help feeling that I am looking at Iran of 1960s.
-That is Shah’s Iran: an oil state with the dynastic ruling elite, enormous discrepancies between the rich and poor, extremely ambitious and showing off modernization aspirations.
-And if that is going to implode I doubt that it will be a liberal revolution of any kind, a democratic revolution,” he says.
-Hence, who would be able to direct the blow would be either the Islamists, or there will be no direction.
-And here comes the most interesting part.
-Dr. Derluguian suggests that in this possible and sudden implosion of state one can see a prospect of the Karabakh normalization: “It could be very sudden.
-Because after 30 years of trying to overcome the Armenian challenge, primarily by violent and military means, Ilham Aliev might suddenly change the game and become a peace-maker.
+In addition to Derluguian’s three unknowns of Iran, Turkey, and Russia, there is the final unknown of Azerbaijan itself.
+“When I look at Azerbaijan I cannot help feeling that I am looking at Iran of the 1960s.
+That is Shah’s Iran: an oil state with the dynastic ruling elite, enormous discrepancies between rich and poor, extremely ambitious and showing off modernization aspirations.
+And if that is going to implode, I doubt that it will be a liberal revolution of any kind, a democratic revolution,” he says.
+What could trigger the implosion could be either Islamists or a lack of direction.
+More interestingly, Dr. Derluguian suggests that accompanying this possible and sudden implosion of the state could be a prospect of Karabakh normalization: “It could be very sudden.
+Because after 30 years of trying to overcome the Armenian challenge, primarily by violent and military means, Ilham Aliyev might suddenly change the game and become a peacemaker.
 It might be to his own benefit, but it remains to be seen what is going on there.”